-described by De Grado et al. was used for tracer kinetic modeling, inferring a myocardium tissue density of 1.04 g/mL (14,15).
+The MBF values for 13N-ammonia PET (PET MBF) as well as the MBFi values for 99mTc-tetrofosmin CZT SPECT (CZT MBFi) were estimated using the commercially available PMOD software package (version 3.1, PMOD Technologies Ltd, Zurich, Switzerland) developed and validated at our institution (12,13).
+Regions of interest in the right ventricle cavity, left ventricle cavity, and covering the left ventricular myocardium were automatically generated and minimally modified as necessary by an experienced reader to best match cardiac anatomy and avoid contamination from extracardiac activity.
+A one-tissue compartment model described by De Grado et al. was used for tracer kinetic modelling inferring a myocardium tissue density of 1.04 g/ml (14,15).
 Global MBF values were determined after fitting the tissue activity curves of the myocardial as well as right ventricular and left ventricular values (16).
-No specific correction of the quantification process was performed despite the higher residual activity during the second half of the CZT study.
-Furthermore, no correction of the quantification model was applied despite differences in the extraction fraction and metabolites present for 99mTc-tetrofosmin compared with ammonia.
-Therefore, the MBF values obtained during the CZT study are rather indices of the flow (MBFi) at rest and stress, and their stress-rest ratio is the MFR index (MFRi).
+No specific correction of the quantification process was performed despite the higher residual activity during the second half of CZT study.
+Furthermore, no correction of the quantification model was applied despite differences in the extraction fraction and metabolites present for 99mTc-tetrofosmin compared to ammonia.
+Therefore, the MBF values obtained during the CZT study are rather indexes of the flow (MBFi) at rest and stress and their stress/rest ratio is the MFR index (MFRi).
 An image illustration during dynamic acquisition with CZT is displayed in Figure 1.
-For reasons of quality assurance, segments with CZT flow values greater than 4 mL/g/min or with more than 50% difference compared with adjacent segments were qualified as inconceivable values and were therefore discarded.
-This seemed appropriate to account for the tendency to greater contamination from extra cardiac activity and less favorable tracer distribution in addition to a lower spatial resolution of CZT than PET.
-Similarly, patients with global resting MBF PET values greater than 2 mL/min/g were excluded from further analysis because such values were classified as outliers (4 SDs above the reported mean values) according to a large body of evidence (10).
+For reason of quality assurance segments with CZT flow values > 4 ml/g/min or with > 50% difference compared to adjacent segments were qualified as inconceivable values and were therefore discarded.
+This seemed appropriate in order to account for the tendency to greater contamination from extra cardiac activity and less favorable tracer distribution in addition to lower spatial resolution of CZT compared to the PET.
+Similarly, patients with global resting MBF PET values > 2 ml/min/g were excluded from further analysis as such values were classified as outliers (4 standard deviations above the reported mean values) according to a large body of evidence (10).
 Global MFR (PET) and MFRi (CZT) were calculated as the ratio of global MBF and MBFi at stress over rest values.
-Figure 2 depicts representative images of a patient's ^{99m}Tc-tetrofosmin CZT SPECT and 13N-ammonia PET studies at stress and rest.
+Figure 2 depicts representative images of a patient's 99mTc-tetrofosmin CZT SPECT and 13N-ammonia PET studies at stress and rest.